Table of Contents[Hide][Show]

 - Small, quiet outdoor pool at Chula Vista | Credit: Amanda Williams

-While the indoor waterpark at Chula Vista is not as expansive as other properties, there is good value in what features they offer indoors, including the lazy river.
+While the indoor waterpark at Chula Vista is not gigantic, there is good value in what features they offer indoors, including the lazy river.
 But mostly we love this property for the features of the entire resort, offering balance and relaxation for your vacation.

 Because the hotel rooms at Chula Vista Resort waterparks are so welcoming, this is the resort for you if you want to split your time between water activities and enjoying your lodging accommodations.